 - Cervical spondylosis – affects the seven cervical vertebrae (C1-C7) that make up the neck region; deterioration is common here, given that these vertebrae are highly mobile and must support the weight of the head.

 - Thoracic spondylosis – affects the 12 thoracic vertebrae (T1-T12); deterioration is possible in the middle back, but is less common, as this area is of the spine is connected to, and supported by, the ribcage.

 - Lumbar spondylosis –affects the five lumbar vertebrae (L1-L5); degeneration is prevalent in this area of the spine, particularly because vertebrae in the lower back support the body’s weight and help facilitate a wide range of motion..

 Common symptoms and treatment methods

 It should be noted that not every person with spondylosis will experience symptoms.
 Pain, muscle weakness, tingling and numbness can arise if spinal degeneration leads to the development of an anatomical abnormality (bulging or herniated disc, calcified ligaments, bone spurs, etc.) that comes into contact with the spinal cord or one of its nerve roots.
 A patient with spinal arthritis also may experience neck or back pain, stiffness, inflammation and a reduced range of motion.
 Treatment for these symptoms generally begins with conservative (non-surgical) options, such as pain medication, hot/cold therapy, anti-inflammatory drugs and physical therapy.
 In the event that symptoms persist after several weeks or months of treatment, a physician may recommend surgery.
-Contact Laser Spine Institute to learn how one of our state-of-the-art procedures can help relieve symptoms of spondylosis.
+Contact Laser Spine Institute to learn how one of our minimally invasive procedures can help you find meaningful relief from the symptoms of spondylosis.